Horizon School Lowestoft, Suffolk

 Assessment, induction and personalised provision

 “Our dedicated staff ensure that students are at the heart of everything we do.
 Our school is a Pupil Referral Unit for students experiencing difficulties at their mainstream school which may include being at risk of permanent exclusion.
-We offer a range of short-term placements to identify barriers to learning, deliver interventions and educate the children that need additional support for their Social, Emotional and Mental Health needs, so that they can move back to their mainstream school or in some cases onto an appropriate long-term specialist provision.”
+We offer a range of short-term placements to identify barriers to learning, deliver interventions and educate the children that need additional support for their social, emotional and mental health needs, so that they can move back to their mainstream school or in some cases onto an appropriate long-term specialist provision.”

 Di Chester, Headteacher

-Hamish & Milo and the Suffolk Delivering Better Value (DBV) Project
+Hamish & Milo and the Suffolk Delivering Better Value (DBV) project

-As part of Suffolk Local Authority’s Delivering Better Value (DBV) Project, Hamish & Milo was selected as the county’s wellbeing resource and made available to schools across Suffolk.
+As part of Suffolk local authority’s Delivering Better Value (DBV) project, Hamish & Milo was selected as the county’s wellbeing resource and made available to schools across Suffolk.
 In September 2024, Horizon School proudly joined the Hamish & Milo community via this project.

 Suffolk County Council choose Hamish & Milo Wellbeing Intervention provider

-Using Hamish & Milo
+Using the Hamish & Milo SEMH Programme

 The programmes delivered across whole classes initially focus on three core emotion themes;

-• Amazing Me – Supporting the development of self-esteem, initially embedded for all pupils
+• Amazing me – Supporting the development of self-esteem, initially embedded for all pupils

-• Resilient Me – Building resilience and coping strategies
+• Resilient me – Building resilience and coping strategies

 Therapeutic group work remains targeted and carefully structured to ensure pupils feel safe to explore their feelings and experiences.
 Delivery is progressively expanding across Key Stages 1–3, with ongoing adaptations to meet the needs of older pupils.